NoxPointe/MSC-513-Change-Management/Integrative-Bargaining.md

 **Jerky Personalities**

-Machiavellians (Christie & Geiss)
+- Machiavellians (Christie & Geiss)
-Based on Machiavelli’s The Prince maintain emotional control: don’t get angry, but that doesn’t mean that they can’t act like they’re angry low ideological commitment: don’t believe in any value system or beliefs.
-Can change ideologies easily low commitment to social morality: don’t have any sense of ethics… “unencumbered by ethics” deceptive do NOT suffer from gross psycho-pathology: they’re not psychotic or neurotic Assumed that high machs would be more effective in negotiation…sometimes Depends what the outcomes look like
+	- Based on Machiavelli’s The Prince
+	- **maintain emotional control**: don’t get angry, but that doesn’t mean that they can’t act like they’re angry
+	- **low ideological commitment**: don’t believe in any value system or beliefs.
+Can change ideologies easily
+	- **low commitment to social morality**: don’t have any sense of ethics… “unencumbered by ethics”
+	- **deceptive**
+	- **do NOT suffer from gross psycho-pathology**: they’re not psychotic or neurotic
+	- Assumed that high machs would be more effective in negotiation…sometimes
+		- Depends what the outcomes look like
-When there is no value to winning…no difference between high and low machs As you increase the outcomes, high machs become more successful negotiators than low machs  high machs don’t exhibit these personality traits unless the outcome is of value to them when high machs are paid on commission they are more productive than low machs…if they are paid on a flat rate, low and high machs are equally productive
+			- When there is no value to winning…no difference between high and low machs
+			- As you increase the outcomes, high machs become more successful negotiators than low machs
+			- => high machs don’t exhibit these personality traits unless the outcome is of value to them
+			- when high machs are paid on commission they are more productive than low machs…if they are paid on a flat rate, low and high machs are equally productive
-Northwestern has a higher percentage of Machiavellians than the rest of the world.
+	- Northwestern has a higher percentage of Machiavellians than the rest of the world.
-There are some occupations that attract high mach  attorneys, sales people, and politicians If you can show that what you are doing is in their best interest, they will do it Once you get them on board, watch them because they might not follow through Some studies say we all have some level of machiavellianism Dogmatism (Rokeach)
+	- There are some occupations that attract high mach => attorneys, sales people, and politicians
+	- If you can show that what you are doing is in their best interest, they will do it
+	- Once you get them on board, watch them because they might not follow through
+	- Some studies say we all have some level of machiavellianism
+- Dogmatism (Rokeach)
-Built onto authoritiism
+	- Built onto authoritiism
-Close minded, regardless of your political stance reject alternative belief systems: believe there is only one way to look at things in interviews they will ask questions about beliefs and won’t recommend you if your beliefs are different from theirs believe authorities: they tend to accept authority figures future oriented: low dogs focus on past, present, and future.
+	- Close minded, regardless of your political stance
+	- **reject alternative belief systems**: believe there is only one way to look at things
+		- in interviews they will ask questions about beliefs and won’t recommend you if your beliefs are different from theirs
+	- **believe authorities**: they tend to accept authority figures
+	- **future oriented**: low dogs focus on past, present, and future.
 High dogs only think about the future
-uncreative: cognitively simple (can’t view things from multiple angles and perspectives) problems in negotiation not good at integrative bargaining can’t find non-obvious solutions in distributive bargaining make few concessions try to be threatening and use coercion view compromise as defeat how to deal with them in negotiation try to show your similarity to them align yourself with authority figures they respect Verbally Aggressive primary way of getting what they want is to insult other people how did they get this way? they were raised in families with aggressive people it works  they get what they want by acting in a verbally aggressive way two-faced orientation – they believe that they way they insult others it is not as bad as if it came back to them aren’t very good at reasoning and logic cognitively simple  substitute intimidation for reasoning what are their methods?
-They attack character
-They attack competency
-what to do?
-fighting back does not help because they view it as an overreaction and see themselves as the victim of your aggression instead, maintain composure and stay focused on the issue without losing it.
-Jerky Behavior
-Good Guy/Bad Guy Strategy
-Police interrogation
-Does it matter what the order is?
-Bad guy, then good guy is better than the other way around…Why?
-When the bad guy comes in we lower out level of aspiration and then the good guy capitalizes on low level of aspiration You feel so kindly toward the good guy that you feel obligated to reach an agreement We are so afraid of the bad guy, we reach an agreement with the good guy to avoid the bad guy coming back The more times someone confronts this strategy, the less they are effected by it Common Value Strategy
-You pretend to be interested in something to manipulate the other person into giving you what you really want Two ways to do this
-Sin of Commission: walk in and lie about your priorities Sin of Omission: allow other party to continue their misperception Sin of Omission is more common
-Best way to deal with this is to directly confront them Sand Bagging Strategy
-Pretend to be in a weakened condition to get concessions from the other side People tended to make concessions
-Who is most likely to use this strategy?
-Low machs tend to sandbag more than high machs Emotional Display Strategy
-Using emotion to get what you want when someone loses it during the negotiation, shouting increases concession making Conflict Escalation
-In Process
-Avoid
-Overmatching: they threaten to do something to you and you counter with a worse threat What Works
-Reciprocate, but condemn: They threaten you and you respond in kind, but indicate that you did not want to You indicate that you are strong and not easily pushed around Also indicate that you don’t think this is a good way to continue Ignore, but condemn: They threaten you and you don’t reciprocate, but you condemn it Doesn’t work as well as reciprocating because you don’t demonstrate strength After the Negotiation
-GRIT (Graduated Reduction In Tension) Osgood  Post Cold War Lack of Trust: primary problem with the conflict escalation A unilateral strategy
-A public official announces the desire to reduce tension announces a unilateral concession the concession must be specific
-One side could offer to destroy a certain weapons system invite verification it must be carried out on time
+	- **uncreative**: cognitively simple (can’t view things from multiple angles and perspectives)
+	- problems in negotiation
+		- not good at integrative bargaining
+			- can’t find non-obvious solutions
+		- in distributive bargaining
+			- make few concessions
+			- try to be threatening and use coercion
+			- view compromise as defeat
+	- how to deal with them in negotiation
+		- try to show your similarity to them
+		- align yourself with authority figures they respect
+- Verbally Aggressive
+	- primary way of getting what they want is to insult other people
+	- how did they get this way?
+		- they were raised in families with aggressive people
+		- it works => they get what they want by acting in a verbally aggressive way
+		- two-faced orientation – they believe that they way they insult others it is not as bad as if it came back to them
+		- aren’t very good at reasoning and logic
+			- cognitively simple => substitute intimidation for reasoning
+	- what are their methods?
+		- They attack character
+		- They attack competency
+	- what to do?
+		- fighting back does not help because they view it as an overreaction and see themselves as the victim of your aggression
+		- instead, maintain composure and stay focused on the issue without losing it.

+**Jerky Behavior**

+- Good Guy/Bad Guy Strategy
+	- Police interrogation
+	- Does it matter what the order is?
+		- Bad guy, then good guy is better than the other way around…Why?
+			- When the bad guy comes in we lower out level of aspiration and then the good guy capitalizes on low level of aspiration
+			- You feel so kindly toward the good guy that you feel obligated to reach an agreement
+			- We are so afraid of the bad guy, we reach an agreement with the good guy to avoid the bad guy coming back
+	- The more times someone confronts this strategy, the less they are effected by it
+- Common Value Strategy
+	- You pretend to be interested in something to manipulate the other person into giving you what you really want
+		- Two ways to do this
+			- Sin of Commission: walk in and lie about your priorities
+			- Sin of Omission: allow other party to continue their misperception
+			- Sin of Omission is more common
+		- Best way to deal with this is to directly confront them
+- Sand Bagging Strategy
+	- Pretend to be in a weakened condition to get concessions from the other side
+		- People tended to make concessions
+		- Who is most likely to use this strategy?
+			- Low machs tend to sandbag more than high machs
+- Emotional Display Strategy
+	- Using emotion to get what you want
+		- when someone loses it during the negotiation, shouting increases concession making

+**Conflict Escalation**

+- In Process
+	- Avoid
+		- Overmatching: they threaten to do something to you and you counter with a worse threat
+	- What Works
+		- Reciprocate, but condemn: They threaten you and you respond in kind, but indicate that you did not want to
+			- You indicate that you are strong and not easily pushed around
+			- Also indicate that you don’t think this is a good way to continue
+		- Ignore, but condemn: They threaten you and you don’t reciprocate, but you condemn it
+			- Doesn’t work as well as reciprocating because you don’t demonstrate strength
+- After the Negotiation
+	- GRIT (Graduated Reduction In Tension) Osgood => Post Cold War
+		- **Lack of Trust**: primary problem with the conflict escalation
+		- A unilateral strategy
+			- A public official announces the desire to reduce tension
+			- announces a unilateral concession
+			- the concession must be specific
+				- One side could offer to destroy a certain weapons system
+			- invite verification
+it must be carried out on time
 These first five steps are to establish objective credibility announce another concession, regardless of what they do